Subscribe to BoliviaBella!

 Famous Writers from Bolivia

 The following are some famous writers in Bolivia.
 You can read about more famous Bolivians by visiting our Famous People from Bolivia home page where you'll find many other categories.
-You can also ask questions about any famous Bolivian person or add another famous person from Bolivia to our list.
+You can ask questions about a famous Bolivian person or add another famous person from Bolivia.

 A writer, born in Cochabamba in 1967, he is one of the most awarded contemporary Bolivian writers at the national level, and receives accolades overseas as well.
 His works, which include novels and short stories, have been translated into several other languages from Spanish, the language in which he continues to write, despite having lived for several decades in the United States where he is a literature professor at Cornell University.